-For pension, profit sharing and 401(k) plan clients with individual plan participants exercising control over assets in their own account ("self-directed plans"), we also provide quarterly educational support and investment workshops designed for the plan participants when the plan sponsor engages our firm to provide these services.
-The nature of the topics to be covered will be determined by us and the client under the guidelines established.
+For pension, profit sharing and 401(k) plan clients with individual plan participants exercising control over assets in their own account ("self-directed plans"), we provide educational support and investment workshops designed for the plan participants when the plan sponsor engages our firm to provide these services.
+The nature of the topics to be covered will be determined by us and the client.
 The educational support and investment workshops will not provide plan participants with individualized, tailored investment advice or individualized, tailored asset allocation recommendations.